Call us at 02 9590 7378 or 0424 390 391

 • soft tissue mobilisation (massage)

-• acupuncture
+• acupuncture and dry needling

 • hydrotherapy

-• assistance with use of aids, splints, crutches, walking sticks and wheelchairs
+• assistance with use of aids, splints, crutches, walking sticks and wheelchairs to help you move around.

-What is the Acupuncture definition?
+What is Acupuncture?

 A clear definition of Acupuncture has not been easy to find, however most explanations refer to Acupuncture as a form of health care or a healing technique that improves the body’s functions and promotes natural self-healing by stimulating or unblocking “qi” (pronounced “chee”) or “energy” flow along specific pathways, know as meridians (invisible channels), throughout the body.
 This constant flow of “qi” is what is thought to be essential for a healthy body and the prevention of illness.